ryogrid/SamehadaDB/README.md

   - [ ] Tree Based Index
 - [ ] JOIN
   - [x] INNER JOIN (Hash Join)
+    - Currently, only two tables JOIN is implemented and codition specified at ON clause should be composed of single item
   - [ ] CROSS JOIN
 - [x] Aggregations (COUNT, MAX, MIN ... on SELECT clause including Group by and Having)
 - [x] Sort (ORDER BY clause)